trex-paxos/trex-paxos-jvm/README.md

 > a sequence of proposals with increasing numbers, none of which are ever
 > chosen.

-One pathological scenario exists for a stable network where nodes repeated timeout in an unlucky order such:
+One pathological scenario exists for a stable trexNetwork where nodes repeated timeout in an unlucky order such:

 * The first node to timeout has the lowest node identifier.
 * The second node to timeouts does so before the first node can fix a value into the next slot.